meetzaveri/grommerce/README.md

 ## Why should I use this?

-If you own a Grocery Store which has online platform and you are also enabling the online transactions then you might need a control panel where you can have a idea about your stocks, your overall sale conversion, your overall profit, your overall revenue.
+If you own a Grocery Store which has online platform and you are also enabling the online transactions then you might need a control panel where you can have a control over your stocks, your overall sale conversion, your overall profit, your overall revenue.

 ## Roadmap & future features